Aerosmite/pics-sorter/README.md

 Once you download [file_sorter.py](file_sorter.py), open it with your favorite text-editing sofware.

-Now go get your own API key [here](https://developers.google.com/maps/documentation/geocoding/start#get-a-key) and past the key in `gmaps_key`.
+Now go get your own API key [here](https://developers.google.com/maps/documentation/geocoding/start#get-a-key) and past it in `gmaps_key`.

 Change the `dir_path` to the directory which contains all your pics **without any subdirectory**.

-*optional*: redefine the maximum distance or duration before spliting an event with `distance_max and duration_max`.
+*optional:* redefine the maximum distance or duration before spliting an event with `distance_max and duration_max`.

 ### Launching

 **Don't forget to make a backup first**.
 ```
  >>> python /Path/to/file_sorter.py
 ```